 The Company is domiciled in the Netherlands and its subsidiaries operate predominantly in the United Kingdom and the United States.
 As a basis for the effective tax reconciliation, the Management Board has applied the applicable tax rates in the Netherlands to the Company's result before tax.
-Such rates are 25.8%, or 19% for profits up to $\in 200k$ for both years presented.
+Such rates are 25.8%, or 19% for profits up to € 200k for both years presented.

-(€1,000) 2024 2023 Result before tax 6,778 -5,401 The summer of the Commence is statistically be used 1 701 1 200 Tax expense at the Company's statutory tax rate 1,781 -1,380 Effect of foreign tax rates -23 48 Non-deductible expenses 1,028 - Non-taxable income -515 - Utilization of previously unrecognized tax losses - -8 Recognition of previously unrecognized tax losses - -505 Tax losses and deductible temporary differences not recognized - 1,235 Income taxes related to non-controlling interests not recognized -665 - Prior period tax adjustments 2 - Other 14 5 Total income tax expense/(benefit) 1,622 -605
+(€1,000) 2024 2023

+Result before tax 6,778 -5,401

+Tax expense at the Company's statutory tax rate 1,781 -1,380

+Effect of foreign tax rates -23 48

+Non-deductible expenses 1,028 -

+Non-taxable income -515 -

+Utilization of previously unrecognized tax losses - -8

+Recognition of previously unrecognized tax losses - -505

+Tax losses and deductible temporary differences not recognized - 1,235

+Income taxes related to non-controlling interests not recognized -665 -

+Prior period tax adjustments 2 -

+Other 14 5

+Total income tax expense/(benefit) 1,622 -605